cegloff/vmseries-simple-template/README (1).md

 - Publisher name: paloaltonetworks
 - Offer: vmseries1
 - SKU: byol or bundle1 or bundle2
-- Version: 7.1.0 or latest (recommended)
+- Version: 8.0.0 or latest (recommended)

+To-Do
+Create or Select AS
+Availability Set (add two PANs to AS)

+[10:54]
+ILB for F5 external

+[10:54]
+Add F5’s to second AS